The Trigan Empire

-The Rise and Fall of the Trigan Empire, later shortened to The Trigan Empire, was a science fiction comic series written mainly by Mike Butterworth with artwork (initially watercolours, later gouache) by Don Lawrence, among others.
-It told the story of an alien culture in which futuristic technology, such as antigravity vehicles and energy ray weapons, was blended with architecture, dress, and customs reminiscent of ancient civilizations, the most obvious being those of Ancient Greece and Rome.
-The stories revolved around a strong and heroic leader who defended his empire from constant threats from both outside and within.
+The Rise and Fall of the Trigan Empire, later shortened to The Trigan Empire, was a science fiction adventure comic series written mainly by Mike Butterworth with artwork (initially watercolours, later gouache) by Don Lawrence, among others.
+The series, which ran in British magazines from 1965 to 1982, told the story of an alien culture in which futuristic technology, such as antigravity vehicles and energy weapons, blended with architecture, dress, and customs based on those of ancient civilizations, the most obvious being those of ancient Greece and Rome.
+The stories revolved around a heroic leader who defended his empire from constant threats from both outside and within.
+A new original graphic novel revival was announced in 2025 and scheduled to debut in 2026.

-Background
+Overview

-The series initially ran from 1965 to 1982, dealing with the long-past events of an empire on the distant planet of Elekton.
-Heavily influenced by mythological tales, a number of the societies seemed to be based on ancient cultures that had existed in history.
-Chief among these was the Trigan Empire, apparently modelled on Ancient Greece and the Roman Empire.
-This similarity even extended to Trigan City, the capital being built on five hills, in a similar fashion to the seven hills of Rome.
-The Trigans' clothing was similar to that of the Romans, with many of the populace dressed in toga-like garments, or in the case of the soldiery, in Greek or Roman-style armour.
-A similar likeness could be drawn with Hericon, the chief rival in power to the Trigans, whose appearance seemed to mirror that of elements of the Byzantine Empire, and the Persian Empire.
+The stories told of events on the Earth-like planet of Elekton, a world inhabited by various humanoid societies.
+The stories, influenced by mythology, featured societies based on the cultures of ancient history.
+Chief among these was the Trigan Empire itself, modelled on Ancient Greece and Rome.
+This similarity extended to Trigan City, the capital built on five hills, in a similar fashion to the seven hills of Rome.
+The Trigans' clothing was like that of ancient Romans, with many of the populace dressed in toga-like garments or, in the case of the soldiery, in Greek- or Roman-style armour.
+A similar likeness could be drawn with Hericon, a chief rival in power to the Trigans, which had elements of the Byzantine and Persian empires.

+Creation

 According to Butterworth: "The original Impetus was from that veritable genius Leonard Matthews, then my senior group editor when I was editing Sun and Comet.
 He threw the first introductory script at me and told me to take it from there.
 He had no idea where to further it but he knew where to look for a guy who did."

-The first strip told of a spaceship crashing into a swamp on Earth, the crew frozen to death, with many written volumes inside in an unknown language.
-After many years, the spaceship is turned into the central attraction of an amusement park.
-Eventually, at a very advanced age, a scientist—Peter Richard Haddon—who has studied the books from the spaceship as a young man manages to translate the volumes, and begins to relate the tales.